symfony-cmf/symfony-cmf-docs/bundles/routing_auto/defunct_route_handlers.rst

 The ``LeaveRedirectDefunctRouteHandler`` will automatically update old routes to redirect the browser to the route which has replaced it.
-This effectively means you can rename your objects without worrying about users recieving HTTP 404 responses.
+This effectively means you can rename your objects without worrying about users receiving HTTP 404 responses.

 The handler will replace the old route with a ``RedirectRoute`` at the same